DSV8/FEUP-PFL/README.md

     NewCol == ColAux, !. %Horizontal Left
 ```

-A move is considered to be a valid one, when:
+<div align="left"><font size="3">A move is considered to be a valid one, when:

 - The piece moves on a line.
 The piece may jump over any number of pieces at once, either your own and your opponent’s.
 - The number of steps to move the piece is always (number of your pieces) − (number of your opponent’s pieces) on the line to be moved.
 If this value is less than or equal to 0, the piece cannot move on the line.
 - You cannot move the piece off the board or into a place already occupied by another piece.
 - You cannot move the piece into the opponent’s goal.

 After a selection of a valid move has occured, the positions of the pieces change on the board.
 And because of that, the GameState also needs to be updated.
-This is all possible due to the predicate move/3.
+This is all possible due to the predicate move/3.</font></div>

 ```prolog
 % move(+GameState, +Move, -NewGameState)